garrandall/popular-music-data/tracks/7-days-craig-david.md

 Smooth talker
 She told me
 She'd love to unfold me all night long
-Ooh I loved the way she kicked it
+OhI loved the way she kicked it
 From the front to back she flipped
-(Back she flipped it, ooh the way she kicked it)
+(Back she flipped it, ohthe way she kicked it)
 And I oh oh I yeah
 Hope that she'd care
 Cos I'm a man who'll always be there

-Ooh yeah
+Ohyeah
 I'm not a man to play around baby
-Ooh yeah
+Ohyeah
 Cos a one night stand isn't really fair
-From the first impression girl hmm you don't seem to be like that Cos there's no need to chat for there'll be plenty time for that From the subway to my home
+From the first impression girl hm you don't seem to be like that Cos there's no need to chat for there'll be plenty time for that From the subway to my home
 Endless ringing of my phone